Master of Science - Neonatal Nurse Practitioner

 • Three credit undergraduate course in Statistics

-• Meet all Technical Standards for Admission and Retention
+• Meet Technical Standards for Admission and Retention

 The Clinical Practice Portfolio is only required for those Registered Nurse applicants with a non-nursing bachelor's degree who have been offered conditional acceptance.